walchko/github-blog/source/blog/3d-printing/prusa-mk3s.md

 - building and calibration: 1.5 days
     - but I could do it faster next time, this was my first time building a printer kit
 - First layer print z-offset: -1.200 mm
+- Print volume: 250 x 210 x 210 mm
+- Use Octoprint in a docker container
+    - I use docker because as of today, it still uses Python 2.7 for some stupid reason ... only had a decade plus to get ready for 3.0 :smile:

 ## Reviews